chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

         ```

 1. While running the restore command, If you are getting this error: `Path is not accessible on master node`, follow the steps given below:
-    1. Log in to any Automate HA Opensearch Node, and run the below command:
+    1. Log in to any Automate HA OpenSearch Node, and run the below command:

         ```bash
         chmod 777 -R /mnt/automate_backups/